 Wouldn’t it be better to title this study something like The effect of using big words when you don’t need them?

 To sound smart, you must stop trying to sound smart.
 Brilliant writing is simple writing, a relevant idea delivered clearly and directly.

 Here are 11 ways you can start writing today and sound brilliant:

 This makes writing easier and faster.
 When you have nothing to say, you are forced to write sentences that sound meaningful but deliver nothing.

 Read widely.
 Take notes.
 Choose your subjects wisely.
 Then share the information with readers, in your own writing voice.

 - I grow lots of flowers in my back yard.

 - I grow 34 varieties of flowers in my back yard, including pink coneflowers, purple asters, yellow daylilies, Shasta daisies, and climbing clematis.

-Which is more interesting?
+Which is more interesting in a writing introduction?
 Which helps you see my back yard?

 3. Choose simple words